arya-rehpade/Education-Policy-Sentiment/README.md

 <img src="https://github.com/user-attachments/assets/00e91471-532e-467e-9415-8de0e0aebe4d" width="420"/>

 Observation:
-SVM outperformed all other models in accuracy and stability, making it the best choice for classifying public sentiment on NEP 2020 tweets.
+The SVM was more accurate and stable than all other models, so it is the most appropriate to use in classifying the sentiment of the people on NEP 2020 tweets.

 ### Testing and Cross-Dataset Validation (NEP 2020 Dataset)

-To evaluate model generalization and ensure reliability, the trained sentiment classifiers were tested on the NEP 2020 Test Dataset — a collection of unseen tweets related to India’s National Education Policy 2020, categorized into Positive, Negative, and Neutral sentiments.
+In order to gauge model generalization and to guarantee reliability, the trained sentiment classifiers were tested on the NEP 2020 Test Dataset - a set of unseen tweets about the National Education Policy 2020 in India which had Positive, Negative and Neutral sentiments.

 Testing Steps:

-1️⃣ Loaded trained sentiment models (.pkl) and the TF-IDF vectorizer.
+  1) Trained sentiment model (.pkl) and the TF-IDF vectorizer.
-2️⃣ Preprocessed the test.csv dataset using the same cleaning pipeline as the training data.
+  2) Processed the test.csv data with the same cleaning pipeline as with the training data.
-3️⃣ Applied the trained TF-IDF vectorizer for text transformation.
+  3) Text transformation with the trained TF-IDF vectorizer.
-4️⃣ Generated sentiment predictions for each model (Logistic Regression, Naive Bayes, and SVM).
+  4) Predictions of sentiment generated on each of the models (Logistic Regression, naive Bayes and SVM).
-5️⃣ Compared model predictions with true sentiment labels.
+  5) Comparison of model predictions and true sentiment labels.
-6️⃣ Computed evaluation metrics — Accuracy, Precision, Recall, and F1-Score.
+  6) Calculated metrics of evaluation — Accuracy, Precision, Recall, and F1-Score.
-7️⃣ Visualized confusion matrices and model performance comparison charts.
+  7) Visualised confusion matrices and model performance comparison charts.

 Test Results and Comparison: